-The time required for a PLC program to complete the four steps listed is called the processor scan time.
-The scan time increases with the complexity of the program and the number on I/O points.
+The time required for a PLC process to complete the four steps listed is called the processor scan time.
+The length of the scan time increases with the complexity of the program and the number on I/O points.
 As scan time increases rapidly changing input transitions may be lost.
-This can cause program malfunctions and are difficult to troubleshoot.
+This can cause program failure.